 Council International Scouting Award

-Cub Scouts, Boy Scouts, Venturer Scouts and adult leaders can now earn the HOAC International Scouting Award.
+Cub Scouts, Boy Scouts, Venture Scouts and adult leaders can now earn the HOAC International Scouting Award.
 Requirements are specific to the age group.
 Requirements include learning about the Scouting program in another country and communicating with a pen pal from that country.
 Requirements will be posted on this web site and will be available at the Council office starting in May.

 Click here for Friendship Knot Instructions